Skip to content

 Portfolio positioning themes

 • Earnings expectations are rising rapidly across emerging markets (EMs) ex-China, influencing our more constructive view on the region.
-Macro conditions are also supportive.
+We expect tailwinds from ongoing capital expenditure on AI hardware.

-Underweight government bonds
+Neutralizing government bonds

 • Fiscal deficits are widening in major economies, as governments increase spending or cut taxes to stimulate growth.
 Consequent yield effects make us selective on duration.